Camp David. Christian

 Camping, which includes valuable advice to those who believe the

-date is correct.
-Update: With the failure of his 12 May 2011 prediction
+Update: With the failure of his 21 May 2011 prediction

 he changed his prediction to 21 October 2011, five months later.

-He says the original prediction was fulfilled spiritually, and that God
+He said the original prediction was fulfilled spiritually, and that God

 or preach the gospel any more.
 For this Harold Camping gets a Danger rating.

-Update: In March 2012 Harold Camping (aged 90) apologised for his false predictions of the end of the world in 2011.
-Although he appears to be minimalising his personal responsibility by saying "we" (meaning Family Radio) not "I", he sounds a much wiser person now.
+Update: In March 2012 Harold Camping (then aged 90) apologised for his false predictions of the end of the world in 2011.
+Although he appeared to be minimalising his personal responsibility by saying "we" (meaning Family Radio) not "I", he sounded a much wiser person.

 Yes, we humbly acknowledge we were wrong about the timing; ...
 We have learned the very painful lesson that all of creation is in God’s hands and He will end time in His time, not ours!
 We humbly recognize that God may not tell His people the date when Christ will return, any more than He tells anyone the date they will die physically. ... we now realize that those people who were calling our attention to the Bible’s statement that "of that day and hour knoweth no man" (Matthew 24:36 & Mark 13:32), were right in their understanding of those verses and Family Radio was wrong. ...
 We tremble before God as we humbly ask Him for forgiveness for making that sinful statement.
 We are so thankful that God is so loving that He will forgive even this sin.